BOM-98/investIQ-project-3/README.md

 ---

+<a name="references"></a>

 ## References
 - [QuantDare's articule](https://quantdare.com/correlation-prices-returns/) was used to determine whether to calculate correlation on returns or prices between equities.
-- [codeCademy](www.codecademy.com) course Python for Finance was used to assist in scraping financial data and creating foundational functions such as variance, standard deviation and correlation coefficient
+- [codeCademy](www.codecademy.com) course Python for Finance was used to assist in scraping financial data and creating foundational functions such as variance, standard deviation and correlation coefficient.
 - [Investopedia's](https://www.investopedia.com/financial-edge/0910/6-basic-financial-ratios-and-what-they-tell-you.aspx#:~:text=Key%20Takeaways&text=There%20are%20six%20basic%20ratios,return%20on%20equity%20(ROE).) article on financial ratios was used to determine which ratios I need to evaluate my stocks
 - Information on how to gather stock information using yfinance was gathered from [Algovibes](https://www.youtube.com/watch?v=ZUQEd22oNek) Youtube video.
-- Inspiration on how to rank stocks was taken from [B/O Trading Blog's Article](https://medium.com/@chris_42047/a-weighted-ranking-system-for-stocks-python-tutorial-6af425ff65a4) where an example approach to scoring and applying weights to stocks was taken.
+- Inspiration on how to rank stocks was taken from [B/O Trading Blog's Article](https://medium.com/@chris_42047/a-weighted-ranking-system-for-stocks-python-tutorial-6af425ff65a4) and also [Zhijing Eu's article](https://medium.com/analytics-vidhya/building-a-simple-stock-ranking-screening-tool-7bc10049e85#cfc6) where an example approaches to scoring and applying weights to stocks was provided.
+- [Sankha Mukherjee](https://medium.com/@sankha.mukherjee_007/company-valuation-with-python-166fe5ebb2c3) gave me information on how to approach valuing companies using Python.
+- How to deploy and use yfinance was informed by [Towards Data Science's Article](https://towardsdatascience.com/free-stock-data-for-python-using-yahoo-finance-api-9dafd96cad2e#:~:text=Rate%20Limitation&text=Using%20the%20Public%20API%20(without,of%2048%2C000%20requests%20a%20day).) on yfinance.
+-`Stack Overflow` was used extensively to overcome problems during the project, in particular how to [export stock data](https://stackoverflow.com/questions/72596204/function-to-export-multiple-yfinance-stocks-to-csv) to `.csv` files.
-- Portfolio optimization methods were taken from [Sadrach Pierre's Artile](https://builtin.com/data-science/portfolio-optimization-python) on how to Optimize a stock portfolio using Python.
+- Portfolio optimization methods, in particular the HRP optimization methods and logic, were taken from [Sadrach Pierre's Artile](https://builtin.com/data-science/portfolio-optimization-python) on how to Optimize a stock portfolio using Python.
 - Monopoly art from [emojicombos.com](https://emojicombos.com/monopoly-ascii-art).
 - Chat gpt generated the descriptions for each fundamental financial metric in the program.
 - [Python Style Guide](https://peps.python.org/pep-0008/#comments) was used for determining how to style my comments.
-- [CI Python Linter](https://pep8ci.herokuapp.com/) was used to check my python code agains pep8 standards.
+- [CI Python Linter](https://pep8ci.herokuapp.com/) was used to check my python code against pep8 standards.

 ---
+<a name="acknowledgements"></a>

 ## Acknowledgements